Direct and indirect spin current generation and spin-orbit torques in ferromagnet/nonmagnet/ferromagnet trilayers: Conclusions

-This work was supported by the National Science Foundation under Grants No. DMR-2105219 (VPA) and DMR-1916275 (GGBF, KDB).
-AAK acknowledges support of the EPSCoR RII Track-1 program (NSF Award OIA-2044049).
+We thank Mark Stiles, Satoru Emori, Xin Fan, and Ilya Krivorotov for useful comments about the manuscript.
+This work was supported by the National Science Foundation under Grants No. DMR-2105219 (VPA) and DMR-1916275 and DMR-2324203 (GGBF, KDB).
+AAK was supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, under Award No. DE-SC0021019.
 Calculations were performed utilizing the Holland Computing Center of the University of Nebraska, which receives support from the Nebraska Research Initiative.